Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Introduction

 A minimal model $X$ is a normal complex projective variety with only terminal singularities whose canonical divisor is a $\Q$-Cartier nef divisor.
 According to standard results and conjectures in the Minimal Model Program minimal varieties exist, at least conjecturally, in the birational class of any non-uniruled projective manifold.
+In this context, thanks to his celebrated result on the so-called generic semi-positivity of cotangent sheaves, Miyaoka proved that the inequality

+holds, for any ample divisors $H\subset X$, cf.~\cite{Miyaoka}.
+In this light, the inequality~\eqref{MY-ineq} can be seen as bridging the gap between the two inequalities of Miyaoka (\ref{ineq:MiyOriginal}) and Yau (\ref{eq:Yau1}), when the polarization is chosen to be the canonical one.

-More generally, such objects are studied in the \emph{logarithmic category} where a projective variety $X$ is considered together with a divisor $D$ such that $(K_X+D)$ is nef and $(X,D)$ has only ``mild" singularities.
+More generally, minimal models are studied in the setting of pairs $(X,D)$ where a projective variety $X$ is considered together with a divisor $D$ such that $K_X+D$ is nef and $(X,D)$ has only ``mild" singularities.
 Naturally one would like to generalize the inequality~\eqref{eq:Yau1} in this setting.

-Generalization of Miyaoka-Yau inequalities have attracted a lot of attention over the last thirty years, with major contributions due to Tsuji, R.Kobayashi, Tian-Yau, Simpson, Megyesi, Y.Zhang, Song-Wang, Greb, Kebekus, Peternell together with the second author, to cite only a few.
+Generalization of Miyaoka-Yau inequalities have attracted a lot of attention over the last thirty years, with major contributions due to Tsuji, R. Kobayashi, Tian-Yau, Simpson, Megyesi, Y. Zhang, Song-Wang, Greb, Kebekus, Peternell together with the second author, to cite only a few.
 We have tried to render a brief account of these contributions in the last section of the introduction.

 One of the remaining cases of interest for this inequality is that of log canonical pairs $(X,D)$ where $K_X+D$ is nef.
 Here the situation gets significantly more complicated; even when defining the correct notion for Chern classes.
-In fact in the most general setting, where all possible rational coefficients for $D$ is allowed, it is not even clear how one should define higher Chern classes.
-However, in the two cases considered in Theorem B below (which seem to be somehow the maximally singular cases where orbifold Chern classes can be defined, as we explain below), it is possible to find a smooth cover of $X$---defined in codimension two---that makes $D$ integral; then one can follow a construction similar to that of Mumford and define $c_2(X,D)$.
-With this definition at hand, we prove the Miyaoka-Yau inequality for minimal dlt pairs whose boundary has standard coefficients, as well as for minimal lc pairs with reduced boundary:
+In fact in the most general setting, where all possible rational coefficients for $D$ are allowed, it is not even clear how one should define higher Chern classes.
+However, under the assumption of Theorem~\ref{thm:main-ineq} below (which seem to be somehow the maximally singular cases where orbifold Chern classes can be defined, cf the remarks under the aforementioned theorem), there exists a Zariski open subset $X^\circ$ with $\codim_{X}(X\backslash X^\circ)\geq 3$ where it is possible to find a collection of local smooth charts encoding the structure of the boundary $D$.
+Then, one can follow constructions similar to those of Mumford~\cite{MR717614} for $\mathcal Q$-varieties to define $c_2(X,D)$ cycle theoretically.
+With this definition at hand, we prove the Miyaoka-Yau inequality for minimal dlt pairs whose boundary has standard coefficients: